Bishop's Opening: Nf6

 History and Notable Players

 It arises from the Bishop's Opening.
-Among the most prolific practitioners on the White side are Nikola Mitkov (72 games), Willy Hendriks (43 games), Sergei Tiviakov (43 games).
-On the Black side, notable exponents include Atousa Pourkashiyan (25 games), Daniel Fridman (23 games), Ante Saric (15 games).
+On the White side, Nikola Mitkov (72 games), Willy Hendriks (43 games), Sergei Tiviakov (43 games) top the database.
+Notable Black exponents: Atousa Pourkashiyan (25 games), Daniel Fridman (23 games), Ante Saric (15 games).

 Practice on Chessiverse